rockerbacon/assertions/README.md

 ```

 ### Observing variables
 By default, observers will always output total execution time and run number.
-Other variables can be added by using the function _observe\_variable(variable\_label, variable)_:
+Other variables can be added by using the function _observe\_variable(variable\_label, variable, observation\_mode)_:
 ```
 int x;
+int y;
+int z;
 benchmark::observe_variable("value of the x variable", x);
+benchmark::observe_variable("y", y, benchmark::observation_mode::AVERAGE_VALUE);
+benchmark::observe_variable("z", z, benchmark::observation_mode::CURRENT_VALUE | benchmark::observation_mode::AVERAGE_VALUE);
 ```

+Note that variable observation was made with primitives in mind and classes will need to implement various operators in order to be compatible with this feature - see all classes implementing the ObservableVariable interface in [observer.h](src/objs/assertions/observer.h) for a full view of the necessary operators.

+#### Observation modes
+Observation modes tell observers what information to observe from the variables.

+Multiple observation modes can be defined for a single variable by using the bitwise or operator ("|").
+If no observation mode is defined, the _CURRENT\_VALUE_ mode will be used.

+* _CURRENT\_VALUE_: observe the value of the variable at the end of each run
+* _AVERAGE\_VALUE_: observe the average value of the variable throughout all runs

 ### Benchmark block
 After observers have been registered and (optionally) variables have been set to be observed, a benchmark block is used to execute a piece of code _n_ times: